Apremilast

 Most common possible side effects

 • The most common side effects that may occur when taking apremilast are those affecting the stomach and bowel.
-These effects can include excessive wind, bowel discomfort, loss of appetite, nausea (feeling sick) and diarrhoea.
-These side effects often lessen after a few weeks of treatment.
-Starting apremilast with a lower dose in the ‘Starter pack’ helps to reduce the chance of these side effects.
+These side effects can include bowel discomfort, loss of appetite, nausea (feeling sick), indigestion, vomiting and diarrhoea.

 • Tell your doctor if you have rare hereditary problems to some sugars (e.g., galactose intolerance, the Lapp lactase deficiency or glucose-galactose malabsorption).
-Otezla contains lactose (a type of sugar).
+Apremilast contains lactose (a type of sugar).
 Tell your doctor if you have lactose intolerance.

 Less common or rare possible side effects